 Take the Lincoln Alexander Parkway to the Devil's Punch Bowl along the Ridge Road on Hwy#7.
-The Devil's Punchbowl was formed at the end of the last ice age by huge melt-water rivers that plunged over the Stoney Creek Escarpment, carving out the seemingly endless Punchbowl and gorge.
+The erosion started at the end of the last ice age by huge melt-water rivers that plunged over the Stoney Creek Escarpment.